The process of performing an appraisal deals with an evaluation which leads to an opinion of value.

 To determine a reasonable price when selling real estate.

 To protect your rights in a condemnation case.

-The purpose of a home inspection is to investigate the structure of the property from foundation to rooftop.
+The purpose of a home inspection is to investigate the structure of the home from bottom to rooftop.

-Generally, a home inspection report will evaluate the amenities and the necessities of the property: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Generally, a home inspection report will discuss the amenities and the necessities of the home: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 A CMA delivers a "ball park figure."